Khor Kok Soon

 Khor Kok Soon (许国顺 Xŭ Guóshùn; 23 February 1953 – c.
-2006) was a Singaporean gunman who was notorious for his high-profile shoot-out with the police at Shenton Way on 30 July 1984, and was also the prime suspect behind the murder of a 26-year-old lorry driver, whom he held as a hostage to help him drive away from the police before he allegedly killed him.
-Khor, who was involved in previous armed robbery offences prior to the 1984 shooting incident, fled Singapore after shoot-out and went on the run for the next 19 years, therefore becoming one of Singapore's ten most wanted criminals.
+2006) was a Singaporean gunman who was notorious for his high-profile shoot-out with the police at Shenton Way on 30 July 1984 and was also the prime suspect behind the murder of a 26-year-old lorry driver, whom he held as a hostage to help him drive away from the police before he allegedly killed him.
+Khor, who was involved in previous armed robbery offences prior to the 1984 shooting incident, fled Singapore after the gunfight and went on the run for the next 19 years, therefore becoming one of Singapore's ten most wanted criminals.

-Khor was arrested at Malaysia's Johor Bahru in December 2003, and he was extradited back to Singapore to be charged with murder under the Penal Code, and also faced another three charges of illegally discharging a firearm under the Arms Offences Act.
+Khor was arrested at Malaysia's Johor Bahru in December 2003, and he was extradited to Singapore to be charged with murder under the Penal Code, and also faced another three charges of illegally discharging a firearm under the Arms Offences Act.
 Subsequently, Khor was given a discharge not amounting to an acquittal for the lorry driver's murder, but he was convicted of firing his gun with intent to cause hurt, and sentenced to death on 25 February 2005.
-After losing his appeal in September 2005, Khor was eventually hanged at Changi Prison.
+After losing his appeal in September 2005, Khor was eventually hanged at Changi Prison in 2006.

 Biography

-Khor Kok Soon was born in Singapore on 23 February 1953.
+Khor Kok Soon was born in Singapore on 23 February 1953 and grew up with many siblings.
 He only studied up to Primary Six in elementary school, and he left school to become independent.
-It was at this point where he gradually gone astray, and he was first caught committing theft at age 13.
+It was at this point that he gradually went astray, and he was first caught committing theft at age 13.
 He also became addicted to gambling, and often suffered great losses.

-In 1979, Khor formed a gang with three other people, in which all four of them would commit armed robbery, and they were involved in near to 15 cases.
+In 1979, Khor was arrested for robbery, but the charge was reduced to theft and Khor spent a few months in prison before his release that same year.
+Shortly after his release, Khor formed a gang with three other people, in which all four of them would commit armed robbery, and they were involved in nearly 15 cases.
 Out of these robberies, Khor was involved in the October 1983 robbery of a lead factory owner in which he fired three shots at the victim, who survived the injuries.
-Another case took place in March 1984, where Khor robbed a pregnant woman and got off with S$9,000, and a third in May 1984, where Khor robbed a pair of sisters on gunpoint and got off with a S$36,000 loot.
+Another case took place on 30 March 1984 at Empress Place, where Khor robbed a pregnant woman and got off with S$9,000, and a third at Enggor Street on 19 May 1984, where Khor robbed a pair of sisters at gunpoint and got off with S$36,000 in loot.

-In his personal life, Khor was married with two daughters, who were born in 1974 and 1978 respectively.
-He also worked odd-jobs and even sold ang ku kueh to make a living aside from his criminal career.
+In his personal life, Khor was married with two daughters, who were born in 1974 and 1978.
+He also worked odd jobs and even sold ang ku kueh to make a living aside from his criminal career.